Finance and Credit (bank)

 Finance and Credit (bank) was a Ukrainian commercial bank with its head office located in Kyiv.
 Bank Finance and Credit was established in 1990 and according to the National Bank of Ukraine ratings it belonged to the group of the major banks in Ukraine by the volume of assets.
 Net assets on 01.05.2010 made up ₴20.699 billion, the Bank authorised capital made up UAH 2 billion.
 On 01.07.2010 Bank Finance and System includes 16 branches and 305 outlets over Ukraine.

 In spring 2015 the bank was put on the National Bank of Ukraine list of problem banks.
 In August 2015 the bank registered an issue of additional securities worth slightly under ₴2 billion.
 On 17 December 2015 the National Bank of Ukraine withdrew the banking license of Finance and Credit and liquidated the bank.

 Participants of the Bank

 Bank auditor - KPMG

 KPMG is a professional services organizations in Ukraine.
 It has had a representation in Ukraine since 1992 and a wholly owned Ukrainian legal entity since 1997.

 Investigation

 On 28 December 2022 Kostyantyn Zhevago was arrested in Courchevel, France at the request of Ukraine's State Bureau of Investigation.
 Assets belonging to Zhevago have been seized.
 The investigation also involves the directors of JSC Finance and Credit Bank.
+On 10 November 2023, the Court of Cassation (the Supreme Court of France) ruled that Zhevago should not be extradited to Ukraine.
+The court verdict read: "the applicant state (Ukraine) is unable to guarantee that Mr. Zhevago will be tried by a court that can provide basic procedural guarantees and protection of defense rights."